gajus/dora/README.md

 <input type="hidden" name="gajus[dora][csrf]" value="d0be2dc421be4fcd0172e5afceea3970e2f3d940">
 ```

-* UID is used to recognise the form that has been submitted.
+* *UID* is used to recognise the form that has been submitted.
 UID does not change between requests.
-* CSRF is used to validate user session.
+* *CSRF* is used to validate user session.

-You can catch request with data from the above form using `isSubmitted` method, e.g.
+You can catch request with the data from the above form using `isSubmitted` method, e.g.

 ```php
 // $form from the preceding example.